Coronavirus (COVID-19) at a glance – 25 November 2021

-- Over the past week, there has been an average of 11 new cases reported each day.
-Of the newly reported cases, the majority have been from NSW.
+- Over the past week, there have been an average of 1,365 new cases reported each day.
+Of the newly reported cases, the majority have been from Victoria.

 - There is a relatively equal ratio of male-to-female cases across most age groups.

 - In 2020 case numbers reached an initial peak at the end of March.
 This was followed by a period of low case numbers.
 In mid June 2020 case numbers started to increase before reaching a secondary peak in early August 2020.
 Case numbers gradually declined and remained low with spikes occurring in mid-late December 2020 and mid-late April 2021.
 From late June 2021, case numbers increased and peaked from late September to mid-October 2021.

 - Of cases with a reported place of acquisition, 74% were locally acquired.